dortania/PatcherSupportPkg/README.md

 # PatcherSupportPkg

-Repo dedicated to Apple binaries used with oatching macOS to run with legacy hardware
+Repo dedicated to Apple binaries used for patching macOS to run with legacy hardware.

 ## Sources: